fanny-cacilie/eletronic-invoice-automation/README.md

     This application aims to automate electronic invoice processing and issuance.
     It reads an excel file that contains the clients required commercial information.
-    Then, it takes the data to fill up a form on an electronic invoice processing website.
+    Then, it takes the data to fill up a form on an electronic invoice processing html form.
     At last, it generates and downloads the invoice of each client .
     All this process happens automatically!
  </li>